HoldenFolk/BikeRentalDApp/M3/Architecture.md

 In our comparative analysis of privacy practices among various bike-sharing services, our Bixi emerges as the most privacy-conscious operator.
-Unlike Citi Bike NYC, Lime Bike, and Mobi Bikes, our Bixi implementation does not require customers to provide a phone number or email address for service usage.
+Unlike Citi Bike NYC[^1], Lime Bike[^2], and Mobi Bikes[^3], our Bixi implementation does not require customers to provide a phone number or email address for service usage.
 Additionally, our Bixi implementation is unique in its commitment to not collecting any personal information from its users, a significant distinction from its competitors.
 Furthermore, our Bixi version assures that no data regarding the users' devices or browsers is amassed, a standard of privacy not upheld by the other services examined.

 In terms of legal compliance with Canadian and Quebecois privacy laws, our Bixi and Mobi Bikes both adhere to the Personal Information Protection and Electronic Documents Act (PIPEDA) as well as to Quebec’s law 25., demonstrating a robust approach to user data protection within Canadian jurisdiction.
 In contrast, Citi Bike NYC and Lime Bike, both operating under the jurisdiction of the United States, with Lime Bike additionally functioning globally, do not assert compliance with PIPEDA, which is to be expected.

-## Different Approaches
+### Different Approaches
 We explored two alternative solutions to address our challenge:
 -	The first option proposed a one-trip-only system, eliminating the need for user accounts altogether.
 Users could instantly engage with the app to create a smart contract with any bike without prior registration.
 However, we opted against this approach due to its lack of membership features, making it less cost-effective for regular users.
 -	The second approach introduced a signature-based membership system, still avoiding the need for traditional user accounts.
 Upon purchasing a membership via a smart contract, users were prompted to provide an electronic signature.
 Bixi then verified user identity by comparing the provided signature with their database.
 This system offered the advantage of Bixi tracking user history for up to one month, as signatures changed with each new membership.
 Nevertheless, we dismissed this system as it posed challenges in user-friendliness when generating individual electronic signatures.